DarioCorno/skengio/README.md

 Nothing more than what's written above.

 ## To Do
-Create all the crossplatform defines, makefiles and whatever
+- Create all the crossplatform defines, makefiles and whatever
+- Oh god, please!!
+That event class, please!